 Entry into a secured area after hours requires written approval from the controlling department head and notification to the Campus Safety & Security Department.
 Students, faculty and staff should carry their University identification cards with them at all times.

 Residential areas of all University housing facilities are restricted to residents and invited guests.
 Guests who do not live in University housing must be escorted by a resident of that building at all times.
 Main lobby doors for the Student Village are unlocked from 7 a.m. until 7 p.m.
-Other exterior doors in Doolittle Hall, Apollo Hall, New Residence Hall, and the Student Village complex are locked and card-accessible 24 hours a day.
+Other exterior doors in Doolittle Hall, Apollo Hall, New Residence Hall 1 and 2, and the Student Village complex are locked and card-accessible 24 hours a day.

 Campus Safety & Security receives an alert if exterior doors are propped open.
 All residents are encouraged to keep their room doors and windows locked at all times.